sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 The project before this proposal was a patient health dashboard proposal.
 It was misdirected work because I was mistakenly focused on tooling (i.e., the visualization of the health status of a wide variety of patients) instead of being extremely focused on a specific problem (i.e., stabilizing the hemoglobin levels of kidney dialysis patients).

 # 4. Architecture
+The proposed design is summarized with the description of a handful of simple structures.

 ## 4.1 Communication structure
-The standard flow of communication in a dialysis clinic is for a hierarchical command and control organization, which is particularly effective when there is an established standard of care that needs to be replicated for hundreds of patients.
+Communication in a dialysis clinic is mostly command and control, which is particularly effective when there is an established standard of care that needs to be replicated for hundreds of patients.
+Instructions flow from the doctors to the patients and data flows in the opposite direction.

 ![Image](../images/IHS_comm1.png "usual flow of communication")
 **Figure 4-1.
 Usual flow of communication in dialysis clinic**